 Junji Ito is slowly becoming a big name within the anime community.
 While he’s not a household name quite yet, the recent anime adaptation of his short stories and the viral nature of The Enigma of Amigara Vault have done much to spread the man’s name around.
-And if you dabbled a bit in his works, read a few of those short stories or maybe went out to read Uzumaki, Gyo, or Tomie, then perhaps it’s time that you also read Junji Ito’s Cat Diary.
+And if you dabbled a bit in his works, read a few of those short stories, then perhaps it’s time that you also read Junji Ito’s Cat Diary.

-While the Junji Ito Collection anime left me very disappointed, it was the final push that I needed to check out this single-volume manga that I had been postponing for a while now.
+While the Junji Ito Collection anime left me very disappointed, it was the final push that I needed to check out this single-volume manga.
 It felt wrong to just shove it into a Quick Manga Reviews selection, so this seemed the perfect time to bring it up.

-What makes this particularly hilarious is that his style hasn’t changed to better fit such an innocent, funny story.
-Chapters might be about Ito getting jealous of the cats only wanting to sleep or play with his wife while he goes ignored, but the manga expresses that with the deranged expressions and inhuman poses that are more suitable to Ito’s horror works.
+What makes this particularly hilarious is that Ito’s style hasn’t changed to better fit such an innocent, funny story.
+A Chapter might be about Ito getting jealous about the cats only wanting to play with his wife, but the manga expresses that with the deranged expressions and inhuman poses that are more suitable to Ito’s horror works.
 And while the cats aren’t monstrous, they are given a hyper-realistic look and eerie expressions.
 Yon even has a skull pattern on his back that instills fear and Ito sometimes likens him to monsters seen in some of his works.